PATILMANOJ/hello-world/README.md

 # hello-world
  place where to store ideas, resources, or even share and discuss things with others.
  My Name is Manojkumar Patil, I am a senior Ruby on Rails developer.
+I like how MVC is built in Rails framework.